-Homeless Prevention Center: A County owned homeless shelter.
+Homeless Prevention Center (HPC): A County owned homeless shelter.

 Host Agency: A department or agency that manages the relationship between a community organization and the County to include proposed donation levels and budget, performance measures, and financial reporting; also, a department that supports, through internal services, any of the business application activities in the Department of Information Technology.
+Imposed by law through constitutional provisions or enabling legislation.